Koryazhma

 Koryazhma (Коря́жма) is a town in the southeast of Arkhangelsk Oblast, Russia, located on the left bank of the Vychegda River 30 km east of Kotlas, at the confluence of the Bolshaya Koryazhemka River.
 Population:

 History

 In 1535, the Koryazhemsky Nikolaevsky Monastery was founded in the mouth of the Bolshaya Koryazhemka (hence the name).
 After the 1917 October Revolution the monastery was abolished, and the territories which previously belonged to the monastery were used for agriculture.
 In 1953, the construction of a big paper mill started, and in 1954 first brickstone houses were built.
 In 1957, the settlement around the paper mill was officially designated as the urban-type settlement of Koryazhma.
 The paper mill started operation in 1961.
-In 1975, the population of Koryazhma was 42 thousands.
+In 1975, the population of Koryazhma was 42 thousand.
 August 15, 1985, Koryazhma obtained the town rights and became the town of oblast significance.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the town of oblast significance of Koryazhma—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Koryazhma is incorporated as Koryazhma Urban Okrug.

 Even though Koryazhma is not a part of Kotlassky District (by which it is geographically surrounded), it serves as the administrative center of Koryazhemsky Selsoviet, one of the twelve selsoviets into which that district is divided.